rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 The Trust Agent resides on physical servers and enables both remote attestation and the extended chain of trust capabilities.
 The Agent maintains ownership of the server's Trusted Platform Module, allowing secure attestation quotes to be sent to the Verification Service.
 Incorporating the Intel® SecL HostInfo and TpmProvider libraries, the Trust Agent serves to report on platform security capabilities and platform integrity measurements.

-The Trust Agent is supported for Windows* Server 2016 Datacenter and Red Hat Enterprise Linux* (RHEL) 8.1 and later.
+The Trust Agent is supported for Red Hat Enterprise Linux* (RHEL) 8.1 and later.